CLT for biorthogonal ensembles and related combinatorial identities: Examples

-In fact, the estimate (\ref{variance_estimate}) is valid under more general assumptions but we prefer to keep a simple formulation.
-For the weight $w_N(x)= e^{-NV(x)}$, if $\supp \rho_V =[-1,1]$, the asymptotics (\ref{semiclassical}) has been derived in \cite{Deift_al_99_b} using the Riemann-Hilbert steepest descent method.
-For fixed measures, $d\mu_N/dx = w \1_{[-1,1]}$ where $w>0$ and satisfies mild regularity condition on $[-1,1]$, the Plancherel-Rotach asymptotics is classical and $F(x)=\arccos(x)$, see \cite[Thm.~12.1.4]{Szego}.
-In fact, in the later case, a similar estimate can be obtained without using the precise asymptotics (\ref{semiclassical}), see~\cite{BD_13} formula (5.7).
-As discussed in~\cite{L_15a} appendix~A, this allows us to extend (\ref{CLT}) to $C^1$ test functions.
+In fact, the estimate (\ref{variance_estimate}) is valid for more general test function $f$ but we prefer to keep a simple formulation.
+For the weight $w_N(x)= e^{-NV(x)}$, if $\supp \rho_V =[-1,1]$, the asymptotics (\ref{semiclassical}) have been derived in \cite{Deift_al_99_b} using the Riemann-Hilbert steepest descent method.
+For non-varying measures, $d\mu_N/dx = w \1_{[-1,1]}$ where $w>0$ and satisfies mild regularity condition on $[-1,1]$, the Plancherel-Rotach asymptotics are classical and $\F(x)=\arccos(x)$, see \cite[Theorem~12.1.4]{Szego}.
+As discussed in~\cite[Appendix~A]{L_15a}, the estimate (\ref{variance_estimate}) allows us to show that (\ref{CLT}) is also valid for $C^1$~test~functions.

 \begin{theorem} Let $V:\R\to\R$ be a real analytic function which satisfies the condition $(\ref{confinement})$ and such that the equilibrium measure satisfies $\supp(\rho_V)=[-1,1]$.
 If $(\lambda_1, \dots, \lambda_N)$ denote the eigenvalues of a random matrix distributed according to $\mathbb{P}_{N,V}$, then for any $f\in C^1(\R)$ such that there exists $Q,k>0$ and $|f'(x)|\le Q |x|^{k}$ for all $|x| \ge 1$, we have